sanderdlm/mono/README.md

     $response = $next($request);

-    // Do something after the request is handled

-    return $response->withHeader('X-Test', 'Hello, world!');
+    // Do something after the request is handled return $response->withHeader('X-Test', 'Hello, world!');
 });
 ````

+You can find a bunch of great PSR-15 compatible middlewares already written in the [middlewares/psr15-middlewares](https://github.com/middlewares/psr15-middlewares) project.
+These can be plugged into Mono and used straight away.
 ## 4. Templating

 Mono comes with Twig out-of-the-box.
 If you want to use Twig, you have to pass the path to your templates folder in the Mono constructor.